ymaho/portfolio/readme.md

 ### Challenges
 * To make the webstie responsive for different screen sizes especially for the Project section in About page
-* To design the website simple, aesthetic, and easy to navigate for user
+* To understand well about the user and their perspective and apply it to designing portion
 * To utilize Bootstrap - it was first time using Bootstrap and there are many more rooms for improvements

 ### Known bugs